machineeconomy/machine/README.md

 ## Architecture

-This service provides an iota wallet for an machine.
-It can be configured via enviroment variables.
+This service provides an iota wallet for a machine.
+It can be configured via environment variables.

 ### Environment Variables